 The Edo Period of Japan was a time of relative peace and enrichment with a concentrated government under the Shogun.
 Merchants became more powerful as the economy exalted.
 In the Edo period of Japan, Korea was attracted by Japan in 1592.
 Japan becomes diverse from the world, constricting all the foreigners except for a few Chinese and Dutch merchants.

 The period of isolation continued for more than 200 years.
 The Shimabara Rebellion happens in objects to the oppression of Christians in 1635.
 In 1854, Commodore Matthew Perry of the US appeared in Japan and signed an agreement opening trade with Japan.
-The isolationism came to finish in 1854.
+Isolationism came to a finish in 1854.
 British Merchant Charles Richardson has finished a beginning confront between Britain and Japan in 1862 in Japan’s Edo period.

 The Azuchi-Momoyama Period

 Azuchi-Momoyama is a brief period of Japanese history.
 The duration of the period is from 1568 to 1603.
 It is also called the Momoyama period.
 The period started with Oda Nobunaga entrancing into Kyoto in 1568 to establish Ahigaka Yoshiaki as the 15th and finally eventual Shogun of the Ashikaga Shogunate that had deteriorated after the appearance of the Onin War, which was happened in 1467.

 The period was an age of ostentation and splendor.
-There was established several administrative novelties to encourage commerce and repose society in the Azuchi-Momoyama period of Japan.
+There were established several administrative novelties to encourage commerce and repose society in the Azuchi-Momoyama period of Japan.
 Generally, the period was noted by the merchant class’s flourishing world development and the conducive arts such as the warrior class’s tea ceremony.

 The Kamakura Period